nuxeo/nuxeo-webcomponents/ui-refactor/README.md

     </element>

 By default, the binding named "value" is "inherited" to sub elements (see chapter about sub elements).
-A binding can be marked explicitely as inherited like this:
+A binding can be marked explicitly as inherited like this:

     <element name="title" category="jsf" type="text">